Commitment: Launch a Bias Education Response Team

 All reports of bias will be managed by the Bias Education Response Team, which will conduct investigations, adjudicate reports and determine actions and responses to incidents.
 The Office of Diversity, Equity and Inclusion has worked extensively across campus to present to campus partners a new vision for Bias Response with more than 15 presentations made to students, faculty and staff.

 The committee, made up of faculty and staff, began meeting in September 2020 to review and revise the existing bias reporting process to be adapted by the Bias Education and Support Team (BEST).
 This new framework was presented to campus leadership in December 2020.
 Subsequent presentations focused on faculty governance groups including FCC, Advisory and FEHC.
 Presentations were also held with the DEI Advisory Committee (formerly MCCL) and staff groups, including OPC and Counseling Services.
 Presentations to Student Senate occurred in April 2021.
 Feedback from each of the sessions has been incorporated into the drafting of the FAQ’s and this will continue through summer 2021.
 A final draft was then shared with legal counsel for review in April 2021.
-At the request of students, a recorded Zoom video of the presentation will be created and posted through Embark.
-The link to the video will also be made available to faculty and staff with additional information sessions being scheduled for June 2020.

 A full-day training delivered by a team from TNG/ATIXA was held on February 22, 2021.
 Thirty faculty and staff who may serve as future hearing panelists and appeals officers participated in this training, developing their awareness with regard to how issues of microaggressions, bias, and cultural competence impact our campus, along with practical techniques to respond to and de-escalate situations as they arise.
 This training increased the pool of trained and capable partners in the BEST process, a necessary element in the implementation process.
+The BEST process has been updated and is now being co-chaired by the Assistant Vice President for Diversity, Equity and Inclusion and the Assistant Vice President for Civil Rights and Title IX Coordinator.

 Commitment: Ensure DEI efforts are reflected in staff performance reviews